How to Manually Install and Use "The Elder Scrolls V: Skyrim" Mods

 XnView will load each texture and display it on screen

 When you click the Browser button, you see all the files in the directory as small tiled icons (below).
-You can see a small preview in the bottom grey pane.
-To see this full size, double click on the icon.
+You can see a small preview in the photo below.

 Note: Pay particular attention to the folder structure of the mod.
 You can see from the screenshot below that the Load Screen textures from the VictoriaG Load Screens Skyrim mod go into the folder: